hackasaur/TextEditorHTMLCanvas/readme.md

+# code editor made using html canvas(**incomplete**)
-making a code editor only using html canvas
+making a code editor only using html canvas work is in progress.